awlFCCamp/code-everyday-app-2/README.md

 ### How to run the app

-1. for frontend npm install then npm run dev
+1. frontend npm i then npm run dev
-2. for backend npm install, setup dotenv file then nodemon server.js
+2. backend npm i, nodemon server.js